 Best doctors in our back pocket

-In the three years since Quinn first came to see Dr. Goodwin at the Beacon Program, her health is much, much better.
+In the three years since Quinn first came to see Dr. Goodwin at the Beacon Program, her health has improved tremendously.
 Ayden has benefited from routine check-ups with the team, and Angie appreciates the multidisciplinary approach the program takes, making the specialists and services Quinn and Ayden need readily available.

-“Quinn and Ayden see Dr. Goodwin every six months, but it seems like we either see or talk with her every couple of weeks, and she is always very accessible,” Angie said.
+“Quinn and Ayden see Dr. Goodwin every six months, but we check in with the clinic often, and she is always easily accessible,” Angie said.
 “We think of the Beacon team as an extended part of our family,” Angie added.

-And though Quinn has many physical challenges, the Cunninghams say she is just like any other 6-year-old girl.
-She loves princesses, swimming, the beach and just lying on the floor giggling with her brother.
+And though Quinn has many physical challenges, the Cunninghams say she is just like any other 8-year-old girl.
+She loves being outdoors, swimming, vacations, playing with her big brother, movies, and her family and friends!

-“Quinn has been to Hawaii twice.
-She goes to her brother’s ballgames and is very active,” Angie added, “but with her medical condition, we know that can change at a moment’s notice.
+“Quinn goes everywhere with our family.
+She enjoys long car and plane rides for vacations and enjoys watching all her brother’s ball games,” Angie added, “but with her medical condition, we know that can change at a moment’s notice.